3.1. Lists#

 Identifying elements#

 Lists not only enable us to address a sequence of values at once.
-They also permit us to refer to their elements:
+They also permit us to refer to their individual elements:

 primes_abridged[0]